owenthewizard/opnatt/README.md

 - It's unclear wether promiscous mode is actually needed.
   Please submit feedback!
 - An option to log to `/var/log/opnatt.log` in addition to syslog would be preferred.
-- XGS-PON rollout by AT&T will likely change things.
-  It's been reported that this bypass no longer works in XGS-PON areas.
 - Occasional disconnects.
   Unclear why this happens, but copying the script to `/usr/local/etc/rc.syshook.d/monitor` will re-connect automatically.